 Bias.
 The extent to which a measurement or a sampling or analytic method systematically underestimates or overestimates a value.
 Some examples of types of bias include engineering model bias; meter bias; sensor placement bias; inadequate or inappropriate estimates of what would have happened absent a program or measure installation; a sample that is unrepresentative of a population; and selection of other variables in an analysis that are too correlated with the savings variable (or each other) in explaining the dependent variable (such as consumption).

 Billing analysis.
 A term used to define either (1) a specific measurement and verification (M&V) approach used to estimate project savings; or (2) any analytic methodology used to determine the project or program energy savings based on the use of the energy consumption data contained in consumer billing data.
 It compares billing data from program participant(s) over a period of time before the energy-efficient measures are installed at a customer site(s) to billing data for a comparable period of time afterward.
-If used to describe an M&V approach, it is equivalent to IPMVP Option C, Whole Building Analysis.
+If used to describe an M&V approach, it is equivalent to IPMVP option C, whole building analysis.
 If used to describe an evaluation approach, it is comparable to the large-scale data analysis approach.

 Building energy simulation model.
 Computer models based on physical engineering principals and/or standards used to estimate energy use and/or savings.
 These models usually incorporate site-specific data on customers and physical systems, such as square footage, weather, surface orientations, elevations, space volumes, construction materials, equipment use, lighting, and building occupancy.
 Building simulation models can usually account for interactive effects between end uses (e.g., lighting and HVAC), part-load efficiencies, and changes in external and internal heat gains/losses.
 Examples of building simulation models include DOE-2, Energy Plus, and Carrier HAP.

 Calendar year for peak demand.
-The calendar year applied to the 8760 TMY3 data.
-The choice of the calendar year determines the weekday/weekend and holiday classification for each day.
+The calendar year applied to the 8,760 TMY3 data.
+The choice of the calendar year determines the weekday/weekend/holiday classification for each day.

 Calibration.
-In economic, planning, or engineering modeling, the process of adjusting the components of the model to reflect reality as closely as possible to prepare for the model’s use in future applications.
+In economic, planning, or engineering modeling, the process to adjust the components of the model to reflect reality as closely as possible to prepare for the model’s use in future applications.
 The term also applies to the process whereby metering and measurement equipment is periodically adjusted to maintain industry measurement standards.

 Claimed savings.
-Values reported by an electric utility after the energy efficiency activities have been completed, but prior to the time an independent, third-party evaluation of the savings is performed.
-As with projected savings estimates, these values may utilize results of prior evaluations and/or values in technical reference manuals.
-However, they are adjusted from projected savings estimates by correcting for any known data errors and actual installation rates and may also be adjusted with revised values for factors such as per-unit savings values, operating hours, and savings persistence rates.
-It can be indicated as first year, annual demand or energy savings, and/or lifetime energy or demand savings values.
-It can be indicated as gross savings and/or net savings values.
+Values reported by an electric utility after the energy efficiency activities are complete and prior to the time an independent, third-party evaluation of the savings is performed.
+Claimed savings may use results of prior evaluations or values in technical reference manual version in effect at project acceptance.
+However, claimed savings are adjusted from projected savings estimates by correcting for any known data errors, actual installation rates, per-unit savings values, operating hours, and savings persistence rates.
+It can be indicated as first year, demand, energy, lifetime energy, gross, and/or net savings.

 Coincident demand.
-The demand of a device, circuit, or building that occurs at the same time as the peak demand of a utility’s system load or at the same time as some other peak of interest, such as building or facility peak demand.
+The demand of a device, circuit, or building that occurs at the same time as peak demand of a utility’s system load or other time of peak of interest, such as facility peak demand.
 The peak of interest should be specified (e.g., “demand coincident with the utility system peak”).
 The following are examples of peak demand:

 Demand coincident with utility system peak load